-In order to write a byte to the Buffer Memory, the microcontroller loads the CL-SM331 Port 50H (the Scheduled Buffer Data Register) with the data to be written to the Buffer Memory.
-This generates a transfer request to the Buffer Manager which will grant a prioritized Buffer Memory access cycle.
-When the byte has been successfully written, the Byte Ready Bit (Register 79H, Bit 7) will be set. reading a byte from the Buffer Memory is initiated by having the microcontroller read Port 50H (the Scheduled Buffer Data Register).
+In order to write a byte to the buffer memory, the microcontroller loads the CL-SH350 Port 50H (the SCHEDULED BUFFER DATA Register) with the data to be written to the buffer memory.
+This generates a transfer request to the Buffer Manager which will grant a prioritized buffer memory access cycle.
+When the byte has been successfully written, the BYTE READY Bit (Register 79H, Bit 7) will be set.
+Reading a byte from the buffer memory is initiated by having the microcontroller read Port 50H (the SCHEDULED BUFFER DATA Register).
 This first byte is discarded because it is a dummy read.
-When the status for byte ready becomes valid (the Byte Ready Bit (Register 79H, Bit 7) is set), then the first valid byte which is the byte pointed to by the Disk Address Pointer (Registers 57H-59H) has been read into Port 50H (the Scheduled Buffer Data Register).
-When that byte is read, the read strobe causes an automatic request for another Buffer Memory access cycle.
+When the status for byte ready becomes valid (the BYTE READY Bit (Register 79H.
+Bit 7) is set), then the first valid byte which is the byte pointed to by the Disk Address Pointer (Registers 57H-59H) has been read into Port 50H (the SCHEDULED BUFFER DATA Register).
+When that byte is read, the read strobe causes an automatic request for another buffer memory access cycle.
 This request causes the byte located at the next address pointed to by the Disk Address Pointer (Registers 57H-59H) to be fetched.
-Note that the Disk Address Pointer (Registers 57H-59H) is automatically increment after each access.
+Note that the Disk Address Pointer (Registers 57H-59H) is automatically incremented after each access.

-Switches or jumpers for user configurable options can be implemented on the Buffer Memory Data Bus.
-The logical value of these switches is read in much the same way as a byte of data is read from the Buffer Memory.
-However, the Memory Output Enable Signal (MOE - Pin 16) should be disabled for both SRAM and DRAM Modes, and the BA16/RAS (Pin 14) and the BA17/CAS (Pin 15) signals should be disabled in DRAM Mode to prevent the Buffer Memory from driving the bus.
-The MOE Signal (Pin 16), the BA16/RAS Signal (Pin 14), and the BA17/CAS Signal (Pin 15) can be disabled by setting the MOE Disable Bit (Register 53H, Bit 4).
+Switches or jumpers for user-configurable options can be implemented on the buffer memory data bus.
+The logical value of these switches is read in much the same way that a byte of data is read from the buffer memory.
+However, the MEMORY OUTPUT ENABLE Signal (MOE - Pin 15) should be disabled for both SRAM and DRAM modes, and the BA16/RAS (Pin 14) and the BA17/CAS (Pin 5) signals should be disabled in DRAM Mode to prevent the Buffer memory from driving the bus.
+(The MOE Signal (Pin 15), the BA16/RAS Signal (Pin 14), and the BA17/CAS Signal (Pin 5) can be disabled by setting the MOE DISABLE Bit (Register 53H, Bit 4).

-4.1.3 Microcontroller-to-SCSI Interface
+Microcontroller to SCSI Interface

-There are two methods that the local microcontroller can use to access the SCSI Data Bus: (1) transfers that are controlled completely by the firmware, or (2) Programmed I/O (PIO) transfers that use the CL-SM331 FIFO.
+There are two methods that the local microcontroller can use to access the SCSI data bus: (1)

+transfers that are controlled completely by the firmware, or (2) Programmed I/O (PIO) transfers that use the CL-SH350 FIFO.

 In the first method, a single byte at a time is transferred and the transfer is handled completely by the firmware.
-Using firmware control to handshake and read or write each byte to the SCSI Data Bus is appropriate for particular SCSI Bus phases such as the Message In Phase or the Message Out Phase.
-This transfer method allows the microcontroller to monitor the SCSI Attention Signal (ATN - Pin 68) on a byte-by-byte basis (monitoring of the SCSI Attention Signal is a requirement of the SCSI-2 protocol during message transfers when a device is operating in Target Mode).
+Using firmware control to handshake and read or write each byte to the SCSI data bus is appropriate for particular SCSI bus phases such as the Message In Phase or the Message Out Phase.
+This transfer method allows the microcontroller to monitor the SCSI ATTENTION Signal (ATN - Pin 68) on a byteby-byte basis (monitoring of the SCSI ATTEN-TION Signal is a requirement of the SCSI-2 protocol during message transfers when a device is operating in Target Mode).

-For firmware controlled accesses, the information bytes are either read or written through the Direct SCSI Access Port (Register 40H/60H).
-The SCSI Request Signal (REQ - Pin 74) and the SCSI Acknowledge Signal (ACK - Pin 68) are controlled and monitored in the SCSI Phase Control Register (42H/62H).
-The SCSI Phase is set in advance of the transfer in the SCSI Phase Control Register (42H/62H).
+For firmware-controlled accesses, the information bytes are either read or written through the DIRECT SCSI ACCESS PORT (Register 40H/60H).
+The SCSI REQUEST Signal (REQ - Pin 78) and the SCSI ACKNOWLEDGE Signal (ACK - Pin 70) are controlled and monitored in the SCSI PHASE CONTROL Register (42H/ 62H).
+The SCSI Phase is set in advance of the transfer in the SCSI PHASE CONTROL Register (42H/62H).